 What is the Purpose of Concerta

-Concerta is a prescription medication used to treat Attention Deficit Disorder (ADD) and/or Attention Deficit Hyperactivity Disorder (ADHD).
+Concerta is a prescription medication used to treat ADD and/or ADHD.
 Over the past decade, prescriptions to treat ADD/ADHD have soared as ADD/ADHD has become a more common diagnosis – especially in school-aged and pre-adolescent children.